zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

-So, setting directly `model.color = '<color_name>'` will also synchronize any bound element of the view, with the new field value, as shown in the following example where the `model` of the *color-select* component above, is accessed from the following component to get or set the selected color:
+So, setting directly `model.color = '<color_name>'` will also synchronize any bound element of the view, with the new field value, as shown in the following example where the `model` of the *color-select* component above, is accessed from the following component to get or set the currently selected color:

 {% unpre %}
 ```html